cellgeni/nf-velocyto/README.md

 There are two branches:

-`main` - this branch contains the script for running STARsolo on the FARM using Nextflow command line
+`main` - this branch contains the script for running velocyto on the FARM using Nextflow command line

-`nextflow-tower` - this branch conrains the script for running STARsolo on the FARM using Nextflow Tower
+`nextflow-tower` - this branch conrains the script for running velocyto on the FARM using Nextflow Tower

 ## Contents of Repo:
 * `main.nf` - the Nextflow pipeline that executes velocyto